Chapter 12 Breaking the Tragedy of the Horizon

 - Thunberg said “You have stolen my dreams and my childhood with your empty words and yet I’m one of the lucky ones.
 People are suffering.
 People are dying.
 Entire ecosystems are collapsing.
 We are in the beginning of a mass extinction and all you can talk about is money and fairytales of eternal economic growth.
 How dare you!….We will not let you get away with this.
 Right here, right now is where we draw the line.
 The world is waking up and change is coming, whether you like it or not.”

-- There was a Global Climate Strike in 2019 with 7.6 million people in attendance in 185 countries…the media struggled to tall a compelling narrative, but the 6th Mass Extinction is coming.
+- There was a Global Climate Strike in 2019 with 7.6 million people in attendance in 185 countries…the media struggled to tall a compelling narrative, but the 6th Mass Extinction is coming according to Carney.

-- Carney argues that revolution happen abruptly as Cass Sunstein argues, when a typing point is met, when it becomes socially acceptable (like wearing masks for example).
+- Carney argues that revolutions happen abruptly as Cass Sunstein argues, when a tipping point is met, when it becomes socially acceptable (like wearing masks for example).

 - Values depend on consumer focuses.